divan/expvarmon/README.md

 | mem:      | renders int64 as memory string (KB, MB, etc) |
 | duration: | renders int64 as time.Duration (1s, 2ms, 12h23h) |
 | str:      | doesn't display sparklines chart for this value, just display as string |

+## TODO

+* ports autodiscovery for given hostname
+* more tests coverage
+* better usage of color highligting (for max values or failed apps), after relevant patches will be merged to TermUI